micrology/prsm/doc/help.md

 You can use the following mouse actions (or finger or pencil gestures on a tablet):

 * a *click* on a factor or a link will select it (the factor or link gains a shadow to show it has been selected, and a message appears in the status bar).
-Selected factors can be moved by dragging them (hold down and then move the mouse ) and can be deleted (click on the dustbin icon in the navigation bar).
+Selected factors can be moved by dragging them (hold down and then move the mouse ) and can be deleted (click on the dustbin/trash can icon in the navigation bar).
 * a *long click* on a factor or link extends the selection: that factor or link is added to those already selected.
 * a *control-click* (hold down the control key and click with the mouse) on a factor or link also extends the selection.
 * a *double-click* on a factor or link opens an editing dialog so that you can edit its label, change colors and border widths etc. (see [Formatting factors and links](#formatting-factors-and-links)).
 * a *click* on the background de-selects all factors and links.
 * *dragging* the background moves the whole map.
 * a *double-click* on the background zooms the whole map in or out so that it neatly fits the window.
+Any selected factors or links are de-selected.
-* holding down the *shift* key and moving the mouse shows a loupe or magnifying glass to see small details of the map.
+* holding down the *shift* key and moving the mouse shows a loupe (a magnifying glass) to see small details of the map.
 * holding down the *control* key and dragging shows a selection rectangle - when you release the mouse, all factors in the rectangle are selected.
 * holding down the *option* or ALT key and clicking on the background is a shortcut for adding a new factor
 * holding down the *option* or ALT key and clicking on a factor is a shortcut for adding a link - the pointer will become a cross and you can then drag from the factor to another factor to create the link.